8 Things to Know About ERISA Violations

 The specific amount will vary on a case-by-case basis, but in general, the civil penalties and fines range from a few hundred to a few thousand dollars per day depending on the type of ERISA violation.
 Criminal penalties are much larger and may include jail time.

-Common ERISA Violations
+Common ERISA Violations and Examples

 1. Denial of Benefits to Current or Former Employees